Starship flight test 6

 Starship flight test 6 was the sixth flight test of a SpaceX Starship launch vehicle.
 The prototype vehicles flown were the Ship 31 upper stage and first stage Booster 13.
 The flight test started on November 19, 2024, at 22:00:00 UTC (4:00 pm CST, local time at the launch site).

 Although the flight had a similar profile to Flight 5, a suborbital flight to the Indian Ocean, it had several changes to gain flight data for future ship recovery and reuse.
 The ship reentered the atmosphere at a steeper angle to test the limits of the flaps, and certain parts were outfitted with new thermal protection materials.
 Certain areas of the heat shield were removed in anticipation of the addition of catch hardware on future ships, which will be needed to land the ship on the arms of the launch tower.
 Flight 6 was the first flight to include an in-space burn of a single Raptor engine, demonstrating the deorbiting capability of Starship.
 The launch occurred at a later time of day than previous flights to enable the ship to descend to the ocean in the daylight at the landing location for better visual observations.
 This was the last flight of the Block 1 Starship upper stage.
-Block 2 and eventually Block 3 will be used for future flights.
+Block 2 and eventually Block 3 were used for future flights.